Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • Diarrhea;

-The manifestation of side effects is optional, their appearance depends on the physical characteristics of the person.
+Manifestation side effects not necessarily, their appearance depends on the physical characteristics of the person.

-In general, there are very few reported cases of side effects, the drug is well tolerated by patients even with long-term treatment.
-If the dosage is exceeded and an overdose occurs, nausea, vomiting, weakness, drowsiness, disorders of the gastrointestinal tract, depression, hallucinations, a sharp jump in blood pressure, and edema are possible.
-To reduce an overdose, it is urgent to rinse the stomach and seek medical help in an ambulance.
-Little is known about the toxicity of the drug.
+In general, there are very few reported cases of side effects; the drug is well tolerated by patients even with long-term treatment.
+If the dosage is exceeded and an overdose occurs, nausea, vomiting, weakness, drowsiness, and dysfunction may occur. gastrointestinal tract, depression, hallucinations, sudden jump Blood pressure, swelling.
+To reduce an overdose, you must urgently rinse your stomach and seek medical help. ambulance.
+There is little information about the toxicity of the drug.

 Interaction with substances

-The interaction of the drug with alcohol and other drugs is noted for tablets and solution.
-Solution in combination with diuretic drugs increases potassium excretion, and in combination with antidiabetic agents reduces glucose levels.
-Interaction with alcohol and alcohol-containing substances is extremely negative, can lead to uncontrolled side effects.
+Interaction of the drug with alcohol and other drugs was noted for tablets and solution.
+Solution in combination with diuretics increases potassium excretion, and in combination with antidiabetic agents reduces glucose levels.
+Interaction with alcohol and alcohol-containing substances is extremely negative and can lead to uncontrolled side effects.

 When combined with acetylsalicylic acid, the risk of bleeding in the stomach increases.